CloudFitSoftware/CloudFit.Azure.HealthChecks/docs/EventGridHealthCheck.md

 _**Healthy**_
 This status is achieved when:
 - a token is successfully obtained for "https://management.azure.com/.default"
-- a _GET_ is successfully executed for pulling the list of pipelines base on health check properties.
+- a _GET_ is successfully executed for retrieving the properties of the Event Grid Topic Endpoint.

 _**Unhealth**_
 This status is reported in the following scenarios